elopio/docs/source/version2/includes/_simplifiedAPI.md

 Creates a [Categorical Market](#categorical-market) in a specified [Universe](#universe).
 This function will trigger a [`MarketCreated`](#MarketCreated) event and [`TokensTransferred`](#TokensTransferred) event if the [Market](#market) is created successfully.

+NOTE: The account attempting to create the new market must have sufficient REP in order for the market to be created.
+This is also true when calling `eth_estimateGas`, which essentially does a trial run of the transaction to determine what the gas cost would be to actually run it.

 #### **Parameters:**

 * **`p`** (Object) Parameters object.